ManueGE/Raccoon/README.md

 - **Groot 2.0.x**
 - **AlamofireCoreData 1.0.x**

-With Raccoon you'll be able to perform
+With Raccoon you'll be able to perform HTTP request as easy as this:

 ````swift
 let client = Client(context: context)